-I'm a football fan, but I recognize Super Bowl parties are less about the game and more about the food (and the beer and commercials, of course).
-We've got all kinds of game-day recipes coming for you in the next couple weeks, but today is all about snacks, since finger-friendly appetizers are one of the best things to serve your guests.
-Homemade popcorn and chips are a good starting point, but if you're playing to win, bring out some more exciting dishes, like Korean-inspired nachos topped with bulgogi, jalapeño poppers two ways, or spicy, Thai-style shrimp cakes.
+I'm a football fan, but I recognize Super Bowl is just as much about the food (and the beer and commercials, of course) as it is about the game.
+Finger-friendly appetizers are one of the best things to nosh on while downing your first few drinks.
+Homemade popcorn and chips are a good starting point, but if you're playing to win, bring out some more exciting dishes, like Korean-inspired nachos topped with bulgogi; jalapeño poppers two ways; or spicy, Thai-style shrimp cakes.

-Pretty much the laziest, most predictable option when it comes to feeding a party is buying a bag of potato chips.
+Pretty much the laziest, most predictable option for snacking is buying a bag of potato chips.
 No one's going to complain, but it's boring.
 It's far more interesting to make your own chips.
 Not only do they come out crispy and delicious, but you can experiment with unusual flavorings—miso soup mix and crumbled nori is one of my favorite combinations.

 The flavor combinations we use for homemade chips also work great on popcorn.
 We've got a few others, too, like a sweet combination of matcha and white chocolate or Italian-inspired bagna cauda (anchovies, garlic, olive oil, and butter).
 As for making the popcorn itself, our brown-bag microwave method is as easy as it gets.